 The riders who are motorsport enthusiasts tend to push their car’s engines to the limits.
 Hence, overheating is the biggest concern for them.
 To tackle this, coolants with special additives should be chosen.
 Certain additives help reduce engine temperature while increasing horsepower.

-If you’re the lucky owner of a luxury car, then the last thing you should be doing is judging what’s best for it based on the color of the products.
+If you’re the lucky owner of a luxury car, then the last thing you should be doing is judging what color is BMW coolant.
 At the end of the day, choosing coolants based on their color is like buying medicine based on its packaging.

 So, stop hyping over the blues and greens and read what the bottle’s description says first.